Mint na Bokura: Plot

-Mint na Bokura is a light-hearted romance manga about fraternal twins, Noel and Maria Minamino (who happens to be very close to each other), and various love situations that occur around them.
-When Maria falls for an older guy and transfers to the school (he goes) to be closer to him, Noel - who seems to love his sister a "bit" too much - is struck by extreme jealousy.
+Mint na Bokura is a light-hearted romance manga about fraternal twins, Noel and Maria Minamino (who happen to be very close to each other), and various love situations that occur around them.
+When Maria falls for an older guy and transfers to his school to be closer to him, Noel – who seems to love his sister a "bit" too much – is struck by extreme jealousy.
 To make things worse, the school that Maria has transferred to is a boarding school, which will cause him to no longer be able to hang out with her.
 Since Noel won't stand a chance, he decides to enter Maria's new school and persuade her to come back.
 But there is one major problem: the only open admission left is in the girl's dorm!
 Supposedly, that fact alone is enough to deter any normal, proud guy.
-But Noel seems to be anything but that - especially when it concerns his beloved sister.
-Armed with a half-wig, a headband, a pair of suppatsu and a padded bra, Noel resolutely disguises as a girl and begins his new life in Morinomiya Boarding School.
+But Noel seems to be anything but that—especially when it concerns his beloved sister.
+Armed with a half-wig, a headband, a pair of spats, and a padded bra, Noel resolutely disguises as a girl and begins his new life in Morinomiya Boarding School.